 Chief Warrant Officer-3

-In June of 2011, Chief Warrant Officer Smith reported to his current duty assignment as Officer in Charge and Principle Conductor of the Marine Forces Pacific Band.
+Returning in June of 2015, Chief Warrant Officer Sherlock reassumed his current position as Band Officer for the Marine Forces Pacific Band, Hawaii.

 Chief Warrant Officer Sherlock’s awards include the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal, and the Marine Corps Good Conduct Medal (third award).